-It can be an amazing experience for a pet owner to watch their cat racing through their home, leaping from one piece of furniture to the next, or see their dog leap in the air to catch a Frisbee in the yard or the local dog park.
+It can be an amazing experience for a pet owner to watch their cat racing through their home, leaping from one piece of furniture to the next, or to see their dog leap in the air to catch a Frisbee in the yard or the local dog park.
 In most cases, pets enjoy their play time just as much as their owners enjoy watching them, but over time all those acrobatics begin to take their toll on a pet’s body and the time comes when it’s not so fun anymore.
-It is important that pet owners pay attention to signs that their pets are in pain and the possibility that they may need medical attention beyond ordinary veterinary care, and may even require orthopedic surgery.
+It is important that pet owners pay attention to signs that their pets are in pain and the possibility that they may need medical attention beyond ordinary veterinary care or that they may even require orthopedic surgery.

 Types of Orthopedic Surgeries